ppy/osu-wiki/news/2026/2026-04-11-featured-artist-track-updates-ptar124.md

 ### ptar124 & 1zm8 - A World of Whiplash When You're Interrupted by a Cutscene

 There is no option to skip.
-You must play through [this 2 minutes and 17 seconds long ~~cutscene~~ map](https://osu.ppy.sh/beatmapsets/2395794) made for [Resurrection Cup 2025](/wiki/Tournaments/RESC/2025) and created by [Castiello](https://osu.ppy.sh/users/15369635).
+You must play through [this 2 minutes and 17 seconds long ~~cutscene~~ map](https://osu.ppy.sh/beatmapsets/2395794) made for [Resurrection Cup 2025](/wiki/Tournaments/RESC/2025) and created by ::Castiello::{ user-id=15369635 }.

 <audio controls>
     <source src="https://assets.ppy.sh/artists/409/Ennodia/ptar124%20%26%201zm8%20-%20A%20World%20of%20Whiplash%20When%20You%27re%20Interrupted%20by%20a%20Cutscene.mp3">